wp-plugins/events-maker/readme.txt

 == Upgrade Notice ==

-= 1.1.4 =
+= 1.1.5 =
-* New: Serbian translation, thanks to Andrija Kokanovic
+* New: Norwegian translation, thanks to Anders Kleppe
-* Tweak: Spanish translation updated, thanks to Miren Askasibar